WHAT DOES PARK & LYME FESTIVAL LOOK FOR FROM APPLICANTS?

 – Food Hygiene Training Certificate (food handlers only)

 – Written allergen information on all unpackaged food.
 Please note, the law on Allergens is set to change.
 Soon all Pre-Packaged Food for Direct Sales (PPDS) will need to carry allergen advice in the same way as packaged food is currently required to do.
-In 2022 we will be insisting all Pre-Packaged Food for Direct Sales (PPDS) carry a full list of ingredients.
+We will be insisting all that all Pre-Packaged Food for Direct Sales (PPDS) carry a full list of ingredients.
 You may take this opportunity to make this information available for all your product offerings.

 Food traders, crew caterers and bars MUST be registered with a Local Authority.